Anymatix/anymatix-portable-comfyui/IMPLEMENTATION.md

 Custom node repositories are cloned from the URLs specified in `repos.json`.
 These repositories contain additional nodes that extend the functionality of ComfyUI.

-### Launch Script
+### Launch Scripts

-A launch script is created for macOS that:
+Platform-specific launch scripts are created:

+1. **macOS**: `anymatix_comfyui_darwin`
-1. Changes to the ComfyUI directory
+   - Changes to the ComfyUI directory
-2. Launches ComfyUI with the portable Python
+   - Launches ComfyUI with the portable Python
-3. Passes the appropriate command-line arguments
+   - Passes the appropriate command-line arguments

+2. **Linux**: `anymatix_comfyui_linux`
+   - Similar to the macOS script but for Linux systems

+3. **Windows**: `anymatix_comfyui_windows.bat`
+   - Windows batch file that performs the same functions as the Unix scripts

-The launch script accepts an optional port number as the first argument, defaulting to 8188 if not provided.
+All launch scripts accept an optional port number as the first argument, defaulting to 8188 if not provided.

+### Version Management

+The package version is managed using a `VERSION.txt` file in the root of the repository.
+This file contains a semantic version number (e.g., `0.1.0`) that is used in the zip filename.

 ## Building the Package